Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 - For structured tasks, prefer concise prompts that request minimal, well-defined fields (e.g., sentiment, item, brand).
 - Transformations (translate, detect language, convert JSON→HTML, proofread) are straightforward when you give exact requirements.
 - When automating replies, combine detected sentiment + original text and instruct the model on tone, steps, and output layout.

+- Design efficient prompts by including these core elements: Role (who the AI is), Context (relevant background), Task (what you want), and Constraints (limits like length, tone, or format).
+Providing specific context leads to more personalized, useful responses.

 Keep iterating on prompts: small wording changes often improve accuracy significantly.